 Sri Lanka's interior definitely has a lot to offer, but the heat and humidity are sure to have you running back toward the coastal areas — especially the nice beaches in the south — to take advantage!

-Albeit very touristed, Unawatuna is considered by many to be the best of the beaches in Sri Lanka.
+Albeit the most touristy of beaches, there is a reason: Unawatuna is considered by many to be the best of the beaches in Sri Lanka.

-With a name that evokes the famous hakuna matana (no worries) phrase, Unawatuna was destined to become the default destination for travelers on short vacations.
+With a name that rolls off the tongue like the famous hakuna matana (no worries) phrase, Unawatuna was destined to become the default destination for travelers on short vacations.

-The real appeal of Unawatuna is the accessibility; a small access road parallels the beach and keeps people off of the busy main highway.
-Braving the busy road is a drawback to some other beaches in Sri Lanka that don't enjoy the same ideal setup.
-The narrow road through "town" is lined with small shops, cafes, guesthouses, and eateries.
+The real appeal of Unawatuna is in part because of the layout and accessibility.
+A small access road parallels the beach and keeps people off of the busy main highway.
+Braving the busy road is a drawback to some of the other beaches in Sri Lanka that don't enjoy the same ideal setup.
+The narrow road through Unawatuna is lined with small shops, cafes, guesthouses, and eateries.

-With calm water and the isolated Jungle Beach just a short walk away for snorkeling, Unawatuna is an excellent choice as a base.
-You can walk — or grab a tuk-tuk — to an enjoyable snorkeling spot frequented by turtles and an array of exotic birds.
+Albeit developed, Unawatuna is an excellent choice as a base in the south.
+You can walk — or grab a tuk-tuk — to Jungle Beach, an enjoyable snorkeling spot frequented by turtles and an array of exotic birds.

 Get There: Unawatuna is approximately 90 miles south of Colombo.
-Plan on spending more than three hours of hectic, overcrowded transit along the busy main highway if you take public transportation.
+Plan on spending more than three hours on hectic, overcrowded public transportation to ply the busy coastal highway (A2).
+Taking the Southern Expressway (E01) is less scenic but saves only a little time.
 Alternatively, you can hire a car and driver.

 Mirissa has always been popular with surfers and budget travelers.
 The small village is located along a long strip of brown sand dotted with guesthouses and beach restaurants.
-It's popularity caused a surge of growth and development.
+It's popularity as an alternative to Unawatuna caused a surge of growth and development.

 Mirissa is the right place to try out a few bigger waves but still enjoy the protection of shallow water and an on-duty lifeguard.
-The "surfer's corner" at the right side of the beach is rocky, challenging, and should only be attempted by experienced surfers.
-The rest of the beach, however, is fair game for newbies.
+The "surfer's corner" on far the right side of the beach is rocky, challenging, and should only be attempted by experienced surfers.
+The rest of the beach, however, is fair game for surfing newbies.